nus-cs1010-2425-s2/website/docs/about.md

 CS1010 is not an easy course.
 Students are encouraged to ask questions if they don't understand something or if they are stuck solving a formative assessment question.
 Students are encouraged to ask questions during lectures, tutorials, and lab sessions.
 Outside of these lessons, there are several ways to do so.

--   <b>Piazza</b>:
+-   <b>Forum</b>:
-    - The best place to get help is on Piazza.
+    - The best place to get help is on the forum.
 If you have a question, please first check if someone has already asked the same question and if there is an answer.
-    - Students are expected to monitor Piazza regularly and learn from the interaction happening there.
+    - Students are expected to monitor the forum regularly and learn from the interaction happening there.
 Often, students asked good questions that can bring new insights to understanding the course materials.
     - If your question has not been answered, you can post a question yourself.
 Please follow the general etiquette and guidelines of asking questions on Piazza if you do so.
 -   <b>Office Hours</b>:
-    - Course instructors and tutorial instructors have set aside a weekly office hour to meet and answer questions from students, face-to-face.
-Students are encouraged to meet with their tutorial instructors during this hour to clarify doubts and ask for help.
-    - Outside of this fixed hour, students can arrange for an appointment to meet with the tutorial instructors.
+    - Students can arrange for an appointment to meet with a specific tutor / instructor by email.
 -   <b>Messaging</b>:
-    - Many lab tutors made themselves available on messaging platforms to answer questions from their students.
+    - Tutors made themselves available on messaging platforms to answer questions from their students.
-    - Note that lab tutors are not obligated to be available 24/7 to answer questions through messaging.
+    - Note that tutors are not obligated to be available 24/7 to answer questions through messaging.
 Each lab tutor is free to set their own policy on when they are available to answer questions via their choice of messaging platforms.
-    - We encourage all Q&A to be done through Piazza so that all students can benefit from the questions and answers, instead of these messaging platforms, which only benefit a subset of students.
+    - We encourage all Q&A to be done through the forum so that all students can benefit from the questions and answers, instead of these messaging platforms, which only benefit a subset of students.

 ## Mental Health and Wellness

 -   Adjusting to new ways of learning and a new environment at NUS can be challenging, and it may be especially more so for students from diverse backgrounds and circumstances.
--   If you feel stressed, anxious, depressed, overwhelmed, or just need someone to talk to, you may reach out to the [SoC Student Support Manager](https://www.comp.nus.edu.sg/studentlife/) from the Student Life office or the [NUS University Counselling Services](http://NUS%20University%20Counselling%20Services)
+-   If you feel stressed, anxious, depressed, overwhelmed, or just need someone to talk to, you may reach out to the [SoC Student Support Manager](https://www.comp.nus.edu.sg/studentlife/) from the Student Life office or the [NUS University Counselling Services](https://nus.edu.sg/hwb/ucs/).
 -   You may also approach the CS1010 Teaching Team, who can work with these services to support and accommodate students who need help (e.g., with alternative deadlines).
--   Consider this - As you embark on your university journey with SoC, it's crucial to remember that your goals extend beyond just scoring high grades.
+-   Consider this -- As you embark on your university journey with SoC, it's crucial to remember that your goals extend beyond just scoring high grades.
 While studying is important, equally vital are opportunities for personal growth, forming meaningful connections, enjoying life, and preparing for your future career.
 It is essential to maintain a healthy balance between academics and mental well-being, recognizing that a few marks should never jeopardize your overall health and well-being.

 ## Expectations